What Is An Intensive Outpatient Program?

 Intensive outpatient programs are often recommended for individuals suffering from a mild-to-moderate substance use disorder that don’t require medically-supervised detox, individuals who have already attended inpatient rehab and want a step-down level of care, and people who have daily responsibilities or jobs that they cannot leave.

-IOPs establish a treatment plan with defined, measurable milestones in place to indicate progress, and as these milestones are met, the time commitment required from patients each week decreases.
+IOPs establish a treatment plan with defined, measurable milestones in place to indicate progress; as these milestones are met, the time commitment required from patients each week decreases.
 The duration of intensive outpatient programs is typically 6-12 months.
+Typically, intensive outpatient programs meet 3-7 days per week, with the number of days per week decreasing as time goes by.
+Most programs include multiple sessions that last for 3 hours per day and a single 1-hour individual therapy session per week.

 Because IOPs only require a few hours out of the day and allow clients to live at home, there are multiple benefits to this type of treatment plan, including: